verveguy/tana-helper/README.md

 `/pinecone/query` also accepts
 ```
   "top": "10",  // how many results to return, maximum.
 10 is default
-  "threashold": "0.80", // threashold for results. .80 is default
+  "threshold": "0.80", // threashold for results. .80 is default
 ```

 `/pinecone/delete` accepts